quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MUST choose a random connection ID and use it in Client Initial packets ({{packet-client-initial}}).
-If the client has received any packet from the server, the uses the connection ID it received from the server in that packet.
+If the client has received any packet from the server, it uses the connection ID it received from the server.

 When the server receives a Client Initial packet, it chooses a new value for the connection ID and sends that in its response.
 The server can send a new